ayomitide96/Playlist-Recommendation-Engine/README.md

 ### Dataset File: `playlist csv.csv.zip`
 - **Contents**: CSV file with user, track, and playlist interaction data.
 - **Columns**:
-  - `user_id`: Unique identifier for each user
+  - `userid`: Unique identifier for each user
-  - `track_id`: Unique identifier for each track
+  - `trackname`: Name of the track
-  - `playlist_id`: Unique identifier for each playlist
+  - `artistname`: Name of the artist
-  - `timestamp`: Timestamp indicating when the interaction occurred
+  - `playlistname`: Name of the playlist

 ## Installation